IATA-Cargo/one-record-server-java/README.md

 9. All set!
 Your server should be available at https://some-random-name.com.

 # Security in ONE Record
-By default, the security layer supporting mutual TLS is disabled in this sandbox, however the needed code can be found under `com.wisekey.ocsp` package and can be tested via
+By default, the security layer supporting mutual TLS is disabled in this sandbox.
-`SslClientAuthenticationTestResource` controller.
-If one wish to test mutual TLS, test certificates can be generated via [IATA Certificate Portal](https://iatacms.wisekeydemo.com/web).
-Instructions for creating a subscriber account, as well as ONE Record security documentation can be found [here](https://github.com/IATA-Cargo/ONE-Record/tree/master/working_draft/security).

 # IATA ONE Record
 You can find further information about ONE Record specifications on the [main Github repository](https://github.com/IATA-Cargo/ONE-Record),